DarkAI: Reconstructing the density, velocity and tidal field of dark matter from a DESI-like bright galaxy sample: Introduction

-In this paper, we aim to develop a robust ML-based framework to reconstruct the MTV fields from DESI-like bright galaxy samples.
-In \citet[][hereafter Wang24]{2024SCPMA..6719513W}, the first paper in this series, we present a deep-learning technique for reconstructing the dark-matter density field from the redshift-space distribution of dark-matter halos.
-The reconstruction was clearly proved to be able to correct for redshift-space distortions and is unaffected by the different cosmologies between the training and test samples.
-It is also tested that the application of the UNet-reconstructed density field can accurately infer the velocity \& tidal field accurately, providing better results compared to the traditional approach based on the linear bias model.
-Here we improve upon the reconstruction method of Wang24 by addressing realistic observation challenges, including accounting for geometric selection, varying redshift distributions, and flux-limited observational biases.
+In this paper, we aim to develop a robust ML-based framework to reconstruct the MTV fields from a DESI-like bright galaxy survey (BGS).
+In \citet[][hereafter Wang24]{2024SCPMA..6719513W}, the first paper in this series, we presented a deep learning technique for reconstructing the mass density field from the redshift-space distribution of dark matter halos.
+The reconstruction was clearly proved to be able to correct for RSDs and was unaffected by the different cosmologies between the training and test samples.
+It was also tested that the application of a UNet-reconstructed density field can accurately infer the velocity and tidal field, providing better results compared to a traditional approach based on a linear bias model.
+Here, we improve upon the reconstruction method of Wang24 by addressing realistic observation challenges, including accounting for geometric selection, varying redshift distributions, and flux-limited observational biases.
 By incorporating systematic effects into the ML model, we aim to enhance the fidelity of the reconstructed fields and expand their applicability to real survey data.
 This study concentrates solely on reconstruction using the distribution of galaxies.
 We will address reconstruction involving groups or halos derived from observational data in a future probe.

 The structure of this paper is as follows.
 Section~\ref{sec:data} provides an overview of the data and mock galaxy catalogs used for training and testing.
 Section~\ref{sec:meth} describes the ML-based reconstruction framework, including network architecture and training protocols.
 Section~\ref{sec:res} evaluates the performance of reconstruction on mock DESI-like catalogs, addressing systematic effects and observational biases.
 Finally, Section~\ref{sec:sum} presents a summary and prospects for future work.